 For example, you can fix a broken reference within a Reference component:

-For appropriate resources (e.g. pages from the Sites console, or assets from the Assets console) the timeline can be used to show the recent activity on any selected items.
+For appropriate resources (for example, pages from the Sites console, or assets from the Assets console) the timeline can be used to show the recent activity on any selected items.

 Open the required console, then navigate to the required resource and open Timeline, using: